A Modern Desk Makeover

-This desk makeover was supposed to be simple, painted black using Derby by Kristi Kuehl Pure Home Paint for a handsome new look.
+This desk makeover was supposed to be simple, painted black for a handsome new look.
 The removed parts were all painted black.

 This desk makeover is a tad bit different from the other black painted furniture makeovers that I’ve done in the past because it is not being distressed, at all.
 The owner wants a clean, simple black finish with no distressing.
-One good thing about an all-black makeover is that I get to seal it with my black protective finish, Jett.
+One good thing about an all-black makeover is that I get to seal it with a black protective finish.
 Black paint and black sealer for the win.
 You can find great quality furniture paint online HERE.